ontodev/valve.rs/README.md

     node5["validate_cell_unique_constraints()"]
     node5 -- "Then, over the table as a whole:" --> node6
     modal3{"Have we iterated over all of the cells in the row?"}
-    modal3 -- Yes.
-Then over the table as a whole: --> node6
+    modal3 -- Yes, then over the table as a whole: --> node6
-    modal3 -- No. Go on to the next cell. --> node2
+    modal3 -- No, go on to the next cell. --> node2
     node6["validate_tree_foreign_keys()"]
 ```